bengera/bookmark-landing-page/README.md

 # Frontend Mentor - Bookmark landing page

-This is a solution to the [Officelite website challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/bookmark-landing-page-5d0b588a9edda32581d29158).
+This is a solution to the [Bookmark landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/bookmark-landing-page-5d0b588a9edda32581d29158).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Overview
 I enjoyed this challenge, there were certainly some challenging aspects to the layout, particulary with the 'downloads' section transitioning from mobile to desktop with CSS grids.